ProboCI/probo-styleguide/README.md

 ## Releasing updates

-Please see [James Cole](https://github.com/tortillaj) to inquire about releasing new versions.
+Please see [John Kaeser](https://github.com/jkaeser) to inquire about releasing new versions.

 ## Contributions